JuliaGeometry/GeometricalPredicates.jl/README.md

 Current limittions
 --------------------
-* Due to the numerical methods used all coordinates are internally represented by Float64 and in addition all must reside in the range 1.0 <= x < 2.0.
-In this range, according to IEEE754, the exponent of Float64 is constant, hence the mantissa can be used for a one to one mapping of all floating points to integers, which in turn are used for exact calculations using BigInts.
+* Due to the numerical methods used all coordinates are internally represented as Float64.
+In addition all must reside in the range `1.0<=x<2.0`.
+In this range, according to IEEE754, Float64s have a constant exponent, hence their mantissa can be used for a one to one mapping to integers, which in turn are used for exact calculations using BigInts.
-* It is assued that primitive vertices don;t overlap.
+* It is assumed that primitive vertices don't overlap.
 It is currently the responsibility of the user to make sure this is the case
 * It is assued tetrahedron vertices don't all lie in the same line.
 It is the user responsibility to make sure it is so
 * Testing points are assumed not to overlap any vertices.
 As usual, it is the user responsibility to make sure this is the case
 Except for the 1st restriction, all others could be easily implemented, currently these features are not needed by me.
 If you need missing features, please open an issue I may develop it!